 This leaflet has been written to help you understand more about lichen planopilaris.
-It tells you what lichen planopilaris is, what causes it, what can be done about it, and where you can get more information about it.
+It explains what lichen planopilaris is, what causes it, what can be done about it, and where you can get more information about it.

 What is lichen planopilaris?

-Lichen planopilaris is a type of scarring hair loss that occurs when a relatively common skin disease, known as lichen planus, affects areas of skin where there is hair.
-Lichen planopilaris destroys the hair follicle and then replaces it with scarring.
-It is between 2 and 5 times more common in women than it is in men and is seen mostly in Caucasian adults, with the commonest age of onset being in the mid-40s.
+Lichen planopilaris is when a skin condition, known as lichen planus, affects areas of skin where there is hair.
+Lichen planopilaris destroys the hair follicle and then replaces it with scarring, resulting in permanent hair loss.
+It is between 2 and 5 times more common in women than it is in men, which usually happens to people aged 40-60 years old.